Bideford, Westward Ho! and Appledore Railway: Construction and opening

 A scheme for building this railway was suggested as early as 1860 with a bridge across the Torridge and stations at Northam, Appledore, Clovelly, Hartland and Bude.
-In 1866 a start was actually made on a line to run to Appledore with a branch to Westward Ho!, however soon after a full 'first sod cutting ceremony' by the Earl of Iddesleigh, the contractors went bankrupt and the project was abandoned.
+With the Bideford, Appledore, and Westward Ho' Railway Act 1866 (29 & 30 Vict. c. ccxxiv) a start was actually made on a line to run to Appledore with a branch to Westward Ho!, however soon after a full 'first sod cutting ceremony' by the Earl of Iddesleigh, the contractors went bankrupt and the project was abandoned.
 A project to create a 10+1/2 mi branch from Abbotsham Road Station to Clovelly had been put forward by Messrs.
 Molesworth and Taylor.

-Finally the Bideford, Westward Ho! & Appledore Railway was incorporated on 21 May 1896, with its Head Office address at the Electrical Federation Offices in Kingsway, London WC2.
+Finally the Bideford, Westward Ho! & Appledore Railway was incorporated on 21 May 1896 by the Bideford, Westward Ho! and Appledore Railway Act 1896 (59 & 60 Vict. c. xviii), with its head office address at the Electrical Federation Offices in Kingsway, London WC2.
 Soon after the line passed to the British Electric Traction Company (BET).
 It was not until 24 April 1901 that the single track line was opened as far as Northam, although the first trial train ran with a few friends of the directors in January 1901.
 The first train, pulled by Grenville was played off by Herr Groop's German Band which had been hired for the season and it reached speeds of 36 mph on its inaugural run.
 The remaining extension to Appledore finally opened in 1908, on 1 May, costing £10,000.